What is Marijuana?

 Long-term marijuana users who try to stop using report symptoms such as irritability, anxiety, sleeplessness, decreased appetite and drug craving; all of which make it difficult to quit on their own without a professional marijuana addiction treatment program.

-Through Residential and Outpatient Treatment programs, Gateway Foundation provides adults and adolescents with marijuana abuse options that can help them manage their substance use.
+Through Residential and Outpatient Treatment programs, Gateway provides adults and adolescents with marijuana abuse options that can help them manage their substance use.
 Our drug addiction experts provide the counseling and therapy people need to help rebuild positive connections, improve relationships and identify the triggers that lead to excessive, extended use of marijuana.
 Relapse prevention planning is another important aspect of treatment to help individuals improve their ability to function in all types of settings and circumstances.